Patricks-Hub/Portfolio/README.md

 ### Number Guessing Game

 This is a basic game where the system will generate a random number, and the user has seven attempts to guess the correct number without puts for too high too low and when they get it right.

+### Pair Programming - Color Matching Game

+This was a team project that I lead and developed using Javasript

+### Unit-4 Assignment
+General homework showing core concepts

 ## [Photoshop - Projects](https://github.com/Patricks-Hub/Photoshop/tree/main/Projects)